Local Identification of Nonparametric and Semiparametric Models: Semiparametric CCAPM

 The conditions of this result include $r(c,s)>0,$ that will hold if $ R_{t+1,j}$ is a positive risk free rate.
 Under square-integrability of $K$, we obtain global identification of the pair $(\delta _{0},g_{0})$.
 The uniqueness of $g_{0}(c)$ in the conclusion of this result implies the nonparametric rank condition.
 Note that by iterated expectation and inclusion of $R_{t+1,j}$ in $R_{t+1}$ any solution to equation (\ref{2nd kind eq}) must also satisfy equation (\ref{eigen eq}).
 Thus Theorem 13 implies that $g_{0}$ is the unique solution to (\ref{2nd kind eq}).
 Theorem 13 actually gives more, identification of the discount factor given identification of $\gamma _{0}$.

-Previously Escanciano and Hoderlein (2010) and Lewbel, Linton and Srisuma (2012) had considered nonparametric identification of marginal utility in consumption level, $MU(C_{t})$, by solving the homogeneous integral equation of the second kind:
+Previously Escanciano and Hoderlein (2010) and Lewbel, Linton and Srisuma (2012) considered nonparametric identification of marginal utility in consumption level, $MU(C_{t})$, by solving the homogeneous integral equation of the second kind:

-In particular, Escanciano and Hoderlein (2010) previously gave an insightful identification result based on positive marginal utility and Perron-Frobenis theorem, but assuming that $C_{t}$ has a compact support and $R_{t+1,j}$\ is a risk-free rate.
-Lewbel, Linton and Srisuma (2012) previously use a genericity argument for identification of $MU(C_{t})$.
-In comparison, we also use positivity, but identify $g(c)$ rather than the marginal utility, and base the result on Krein-Rutman's version of the Perron-Frobenius theorem, which allows us avoid making boundedness restrictions on the support of $C_{t}$ and even on $c_{t}$.
-Finally, Perron-Frobenius theory has been extensively used by Hansen and Scheinkman (2009, 2012) and Hansen (2012) in their research on the long-run risk and dynamic valuations in a general Markov environment in which their valuation operators may not be compact.
-Our results follow the same general path, though we apply the Krein-Rutman theorem (and its extensions) to a different operator than theirs.
+In particular, Escanciano and Hoderlein (2010) gave an insightful identification result for the discount factor $\delta $ and the marginal utility $MU$ based on the positivity of marginal utility and a version of Perron-Frobenius theorem, but assuming that $C_{t}$ has a compact support, that $MU$ is uniformly continuous on the support, and that $R_{t+1,j}$\ is a risk-free rate.
+Lewbel, Linton and Srisuma (2012) used a genericity argument for identification of $MU(C_{t})$.
+While we also use the positivity of the unknown function $g$, we identify the \textquotedblleft correction term" $ g(c)$ in the habit-formation model, rather than the marginal utility $MU$.
+And we base our result on a Krein and Rutman (1950) theorem, a particular functional analog of Perron-Frobenius, which allows us to completely avoid making the compactness restriction on the support of $C_{t}$ and even of $ c_{t}=C_{t+1}/C_{t}$.\footnote{ The latter seems to be important to accommodate standard consumption-based asset pricing models, in which $C_{t}$ is not stationary and has a non-compact support of $(0,\infty )$.} Finally, Perron-Frobenius theory has been extensively used by Hansen and Scheinkman (2009, 2012) and Hansen (2012) in their research on the long-run risk and dynamic valuations in a general Markov environment in which their valuation operators may not be compact.
+Our results follow the same general path as all of the papers cited in this paragraph, though we apply a Krein and Rutman (1950) theorem (and its extensions) to a different operator than theirs.

 The models considered here will generally be highly overidentified.
 We have analyzed identification using only a single asset return $R_{t+1,j}.$ The presence of more asset returns in equation (\ref{pri eqn}) provides overidentifying restrictions.
 Also, in Theorem 12 we only use a function $ w(Z_{t})$ of the available instrumental variables $Z_{t}$ in addition to $ c_{t}$.
 The additional information in $Z_{t}$ may provide overidentifying restrictions.
 These sources of overidentification are familiar in CCAPM models.
 See, e.g., Hansen and Singleton (1982) and Chen and Ludvigson (2009).